Maximrudnicki/Starnavi_test_assignment/README.md

    Once everything is up and running, visit [http://localhost:8000](http://localhost:8000) in your web browser.

-   Alternatively, you can test the API using Postman by visiting this collection: [SCA Postman Collection](https://www.postman.com/navigation-engineer-62741940/test-assignment-for-starnavi-by-maxym-rudnytskyi/overview)
+   Alternatively, you can test the API using Postman by visiting this collection: [Postman Collection](https://www.postman.com/navigation-engineer-62741940/test-assignment-for-starnavi-by-maxym-rudnytskyi/overview)
 4. **Stop the Application**
     If you need to stop the app, just press Ctrl+C or enter this for docker:
      ```bash